markkua/EulerConfigNotes/README.md

 Then how to connect:

-1. Establish an ssh tunnel in an interactive job (so you would not use the resource of login node)
+1. Establish an ssh tunnel by submitting a job (so you would not use the resource of login node)

     a.
 Crate this bash file: